sxnpaii/Qwasar-Backend-My-Api/README.md

 OR

-You can send requests to => https://documenter.getpostman.com/view/26450615/2sA3Qnjafw
+You can send requests to => https://qwasar-backend-my-api.onrender.com

+And docs of API stored here => https://documenter.getpostman.com/view/26450615/2sA3Qnjafw

 ## Usage